deegsca-org/bqm2/README.md

 - field_delimiter - relevant when extract is set.
 Any single char.
 - print_header - relevant when extract is set AND destination_format = CSV.
   This must be a json boolean i.e bare true or false.
 A string value throws exception.
+- expiration - table expiration in days @deegsca is this correct?
+- qualifier - @deegsca what is this?
+- skip_header - @deegsca what is skip_header vs print_header?

 ## .view